Tip: hold "shift" and click on link to open in new window

 Congregational Chapel, Avebury, Wiltshire, England

 Over recent times the use of the building has expanded to include craft fayres, venues for concerts and other attractions.
-The last round of renovations saw a huge change to the use of the building and it is now open daily to the public as part of the Tourist Information Board organisation.
+A further round of renovations saw a huge change to the use of the building and it opened daily to the public as part of the Tourist Information Board organisation.

-Mandy has fond memories of this Chapel, especially the wonderful teas provided by the ladies of the church after each service.
+Mandy has fond memories of this Chapel when it was a church, especially the wonderful teas provided by the ladies of the church after each service.
 These teas were something to look forward to - delicious home made cakes, scones, tea bread - all served in the School Room.

 Outside